flywheel-io/gears/spec/readme.md

 ## Structure & behavior of a gear

-A Flywheel gear is a tar file (.tar) of a container; the container must include a specific directory that contains two special files.<br>
+A Flywheel gear is a tar file (.tar) of a container; the container must include a specific directory that contains two special files.

 This tar file can be created from most common container tools (e.g., Docker).

 ## The base folder